Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Experiments

 \subsection{Experimental Setups}

-\\ \textbf{Network Architecture.} We employ a pre-trained VGG16 network with small modifications as our backbone network.
+\\ \textbf{Network Architecture.} We adopt VGG16 as our backbone network that is pre-trained on ImageNet.
+Specifically, following \cite{MSFANet}, we remove the classification part of VGG-16 (fully-connected layers) and adopt the first 13 layers from VGG16 as the backbone.
 In the Transformer Estimation Branch, we refer to \cite{NIPS2017_3f5ee243} for the structure of Transformer encoder.
-The regression decoder in the Transformer Estimation Branch consists of a bilinear upsampling, two 3×3 convolution layers and 1×1 convolution layer to get final output.
-In the CNN Estimation Branch, the regression decoder consists of four convolution layers with 256, 64, 32 and 1 channels, respectively.
+The regression decoder in the Transformer Estimation Branch consists of a bilinear upsampling, two 3×3 convolution layers with 256 and 128 channels, and a 1×1 convolution layer to get the final output.
+In the CNN Estimation Branch, the regression decoder consists of four convolution layers with 256, 64, 32, and 1 channel, respectively.
+The kernel sizes of the first three layers are 3 × 3 and that of the last is 1 × 1.

 \\ \textbf{Training Details.} We first do the image augmentation using random crop and horizontal flipping.
 The random crop size is $512 \times 512$ in all datasets except ShanghaiTech A. As some images in ShanghaiTech A contain smaller resolution, the crop size for this dataset changes to 224 $\times$ 224.
-In all experiments, we use Adam algorithm with a learning rate $10^{-5}$ to optimize the network parameters.
+In all experiments, we use the Adam algorithm with a learning rate $10^{-5}$ to optimize the network parameters.

 \\ \textbf{Evaluation Metrics.} The widely used mean absolute error (MAE) and the mean squared error (MSE) are adopted to evaluate the performance.
 The MAE and MSE are defined as follows: